boehmdos/GC-Staining-Octave/README.md

 ![A chromatogram with staining stripes, a substance map, a quantitative substance map](/ExampleFiles/GCStaining.png?raw=true "A stained chromatogram, a susbtance map, a quantitative substance map")

 Run the script **"GCStaining.m"** to stain a chromatogram.
 From the output, the chromatogram can be stained again more quickly with the script **"Restaining.m"**.
 All other functions are called by these two scripts.
-Please see the comments in the script for the varaibles used in the scripts.
+Please see the comments in the script for the required and optional variables used in the scripts.

 # Prerequisites
 To work properly, the script needs all the scripts provided and **a map of mass spectra** (a SOM).
 An extensive SOM can be downloaded at https://doi.org/10.5281/zenodo.13710838.
 It is built from spectra available from the MassBank of North America (Mona, used under a CC-BY 4.0 license, https://mona.fiehnlab.ucdavis.edu) and covers a wide range of typical GC analytes.
 We recommend to save this map as hf5 to load faster when the script is executed.